CRM vs. BRM vs. PRM? What Should You Get?

 – Is an indirect sales channel important to you?
 Get a BRM tool!

-– Do you constantly need to send marketing materials to your channels or agents and register deals ?
-Get a PRM tool!
+– Do you constantly need to send marketing materials to your intermediaries, brokers or agents and register deals ?
+Get a partner software or PRM tool!

 – Will you use a CRM, BRM or PRM?
 Got any questions?
 Let us know in the comments below.